Skip to main content

 Integrated complex third-party systems including Firebase (telemetry, crash reporting, distribution), STid (badge access), and Vecos (locker management).

 These integrations required careful lifecycle management to avoid coupling core logic to vendor-specific behavior.
+The STid integration — bridging a native-only SDK into React Native — made GetGround the first STid client to ship virtual card badging in a React Native app.

 Outcomes & Impact